 The Business of America...

-The film contrasts two Pittsburgh steelworkers conventional faith in private enterprise with the actual strategies and priorities of a giant corporation, U.S. Steel.
-It traces their growing realization that despite "supply side" business claims, increased profits don't necessarily "trickle down" to working Americans.
+The film contrasts two Pittsburgh steelworkers' conventional faith in private enterprise with the actual strategies and priorities of a giant corporation, U.S. Steel.
+It traces their growing realization that despite "supply-side" business claims, increased profits don't necessarily "trickle down" to working Americans.
+Decades later, this critique finds powerful statistical backing in Federal Reserve economic data, which shows that wealth concentration has surged to historic highs, with the top 1% of American households controlling over 31% of the nation's total wealth, roughly matching the assets held by the entire bottom 90% combined.

-"The Business of America_x0085_ goes to the heart and soul of the American Dream...It is an important contribution to the debate about the future of capitalism."
+"The Business of America... goes to the heart and soul of the American Dream...It is an important contribution to the debate about the future of capitalism."

 "One of the most thought-provoking documentaries of the year.
 Neither government, industry nor the average American can afford to ignore it."